 The more one comes to know different men in different places the more one grows to appreciate the fact that we are all the same, all the leaves of the one tree—humanity.
-I love people’s differences, of colour, dress, hair, houses, customs, music, art, language, food, but I never have been able to feel that any human being was different from me inside; the likenesses between all men are so deep and uniform that the superficial differences fade into insignificance and only remain to add charm and distinction and never to divide us from each other.
+I love people’s differences, of colour, dress, hair, houses, customs, music, art, language and food, but I never have been able to feel that any human being was different from me inside; the likenesses between all men are so deep and uniform that the superficial differences fade into insignificance and only remain to add charm and distinction, but never to divide us from each other.

 Let us analyse this and prove it is true.
 Suppose someone is asked what is your sister Jane like?
 Would one reply she is a pair of brown canvas shoes, a blue wool skirt, a cotton blouse, three daisy hair clips, one cheap wrist watch, an imitation gold ring and a necklace of artificial pearls?
 Is that really Jane or are these her outward trappings?
 One would have to at least say she has two hands and two feet, is five feet tall, has two brown eyes and wavy hair, a nice nose and thick lips, and so on.
 But still this would not be Jane.
-One would have to say she has a loving nature, is very musical, has quite a little temper of her own, her memory is good, she likes sports, she is a good cook, but a little heavy with the salt, and is inclined to be a bit lazy by nature.
+One would have to say she has a loving nature; is very musical; has quite a little temper of her own; her memory is good; she likes sports; she is a good cook, but a little heavy with the salt; and is inclined to be a bit lazy by nature.
 The deeper one goes into the description of a human being, the more it can be a picture of anyone in the world.
-We must see each other’s
+We must see each others

-likenesses so as to feel no strangeness between us and then see each other’s superficial differences as part of the unending beauty of God’s creation.
-Such an understanding of our fellowmen is based on the teachings of Bahá’u’lláh; the oneness He has pointed out as being absolutely fundamental; the differences are not only part of life and its charm but constitute the very shaping of life’s forces so as to make each individual, each group, each tribe and race different and therefore capable of making unique and precious contributions to the whole, to the one world of the future.
+likenesses so as to feel no strangeness between us, and then see each others superficial differences as part of the unending beauty of God’s creation.
+Such an understanding of our fellowmen is based on the teachings of Bahá’u’lláh; the oneness He has pointed out as being absolutely fundamental; the differences are not only part of life, and its charm but constitute the very shaping of life’s forces, so as to make each individual, each group, each tribe and race different and therefore capable of making unique and precious contributions to the whole, to the one world of the future.

 How to speak

-As language is a means of conveying thought, the first step is to have a clear idea of what one means one’s self before trying to express it.
-In other words, to focus one’s mind on one’s thought and try not to have it all blurred around the edges.
+As language is a means of conveying thought, the first step is to have a clear idea of what one means before trying to express it.
+In other words, to focus ones mind on ones thought and try not to have it all blurred around the edges.
 Practise clarity.
 From the standpoint of teaching the Faith, it seems to me that this involves a study of the Teachings.
-But supposing a person has neither the time nor means to do this properly; then at least he should try to order his thoughts and disentangle different, seemingly contradictory teachings, getting their outlines clearly in mind.
-To give an example of what I mean: on one hand are the many teachings about justice; Bahá’u’lláh says justice is loved above all things and teaches us that society rests on two pillars, reward and retribution; yet on the other hand He exhorts us to love and forgive in our relationship to each other.
-These two things, justice and love, seem equally stressed in His Writings and equally important, and yet, if our thinking is blurred, we find we are advocating love and mercy towards criminals convicted of heinous crimes, who well deserve the rigour of the
+But supposing a person has neither the time nor means to do this properly; then at least he should try to order his thoughts and to disentangle different, seemingly contradictory teachings, getting their outlines clearly in mind.
+To give an example of what I mean: on one hand are the many teachings about justice.
+Bahá’u’lláh says justice is loved above all things and teaches us that society rests on two pillars, reward and retribution; yet on the other hand He exhorts us to love and forgive in our relationship to each other.
+These two things, justice and love, seem equally stressed in His Writings and equally important.
+Yet, if our thinking is blurred, we find we are advocating love and mercy towards criminals convicted of heinous crimes, who well deserve the rigour of the